nfroze/nfroze/README.md

 - Conducts an **inherent risk assessment** to prioritize threats based on likelihood and impact
 - Simulates a **NIST-aligned incident response plan** based on one modeled attack scenario

-> 📌 This project is entirely independent from Project 5 and focuses exclusively on proactive security assessment for a large, fictional company.

 ### 📦 [Project 5: End-to-End DevSecOps Transformation](https://github.com/nfroze/Project-5---End-to-End-DevSecOps-Transformation)
 - Builds and secures a lightweight Node.js web app to demonstrate full SDLC security
 - Covers **cloud infrastructure**, **CI/CD**, **application security**, and **runtime protection**